top of page

 The entire 20th century was a period during which more and more individuals populated the earth.
 In 1900, the world’s population was approximately 1.6 billion people.
 In 2000, there were 6 billion.
 Today, there are 8 billion people on the earth.
 There are more people alive today than ever before.
 There are more people alive today than all those humans who have already lived and died, since recorded history.

 Language is the chief means by which we think.
-Intuition, it is true, is a source of knowledge, but putting the ideas, concept, images into words also puts them into perspective.
+Intuition, it is true, is a source of knowledge, but putting the ideas, concepts, and images into words also puts them into perspective.

 It is the perspective of the individual that has dominated until now.

 The point is that evolution is based on the survival of the fittest, designed to preserve the species.
-Once, this was a trait of the individual…the stronger, bigger, healthies, wiser?
-Individuals dominated the pack, according to Darwin’s notions.
+Once, this was a trait of the individual…the stronger, the bigger, the healthier, the wiser!
+Individuals dominated the pack, according to Darwin’s theory.

 Now, today, tomorrow, with so many human brains functioning at the same time in the same place (earth) Critical Mass has been reached (or if you prefer, critical mass one day will be reached) it is no longer the outstanding individual who is most significant for species survival.
 In the past, persons of great abilities, such as those who were able to amass great power or those who could envision a different future or a different paradigm of understanding, were the best bet for the human species to survive and meet the challenges of daily life.